enderunal/TheOneSuspender/README.md

 ---

+## 📦 Distribution & Releases

+### Chrome Web Store
+- Official releases are published to the [Chrome Web Store](https://chromewebstore.google.com/detail/unasuspender-theonesuspen/kbnejigpbcogccaakoafohhkpjpdnipo)
+- Automatic updates for all users
+- Full review and approval process

+### GitHub Releases
+- Direct CRX downloads available from [GitHub Releases](https://github.com/enderunal/TheOneSuspender/releases)
+- Both ZIP and CRX files provided
+- Manual installation for advanced users
+- Faster access to new features

+### File Types
+- **`.zip`** - For Chrome Web Store submission and development
+- **`.crx`** - For direct installation and enterprise distribution
+- **Private key** - Ensures consistent extension ID across updates

+---

 ## Contributing

 - PRs and issues are welcome!
 Please follow the code style and security guidelines.
 - See [docs/tab-scheduling-flow.md](docs/tab-scheduling-flow.md) and the diagrams for architecture details.
+- For build and packaging information, see the [Building from Source](#-building-from-source) section above.

 ---